The City of Norwood Payneham & St Peters has a strong commitment to the protection and enhancement of its heritage.

 - some forms of development which would otherwise be automatically given planning approval such as demolition, are required to be the subject of a case-by-case assessment and can be refused

-- the owners of Local Heritage Places or Contributory Items are able to take advantage of the Council’s heritage assistance incentives, which includes free advice from the Council’s heritage advisor and the waiving of the planning assessment fee for development applications.
+- the owners of Local Heritage Places or Contributory Items are able to take advantage of the Council’s heritage assistance incentives, which includes free advice from the Council’s heritage advisor and the waiving of the lodgement fee for development applications.